 Traumatic brain injuries resulting from slipping and falling typically occur while playing sports.
 Young people and small children are most affected by TBI.
 Football, bicycling, soccer, and basketball are common sports where falling and head injuries are common.

 By taking the following simple safety steps, you can significantly reduce your chances of getting a traumatic brain injury.

 - Protect your head by wearing appropriate headwear.
-Use helmets when riding motorcycles, playing sports or cycling.
+Use helmets when riding motorcycles, playing sports, or cycling.

 - Wear seat belts even if you are sitting in the back of a car.
 Seat belts along with headrests help your head from moving violently during an accident.

 - Stay focused and always be aware of your surroundings.
 Put away your cell phones and other electronic devices while driving.
-Texting while driving is same as driving with a blindfold.
+Texting while driving is the same as driving with a blindfold.
 For additional useful tips, visit Distraction.gov.

 - Learn how to properly buckle in your child in a child safety seat.
 Unfortunately, there are far too many people who do not know how to properly secure a child seat.
 For additional useful tips, visit Safekids.org.